 - 12.2.1.
 If the Registrar and Domain Name Holder are unable to resolve the Domain Name Holders enquiry or complaint made under clause 8.2.2(i), either party can refer the unresolved enquiry or complaint to DNCL. - 12.2.2.
 DNCL can assist with the resolution of an unresolved enquiry or complaint, either on the referral of either party or on its own initiative. - 12.2.3.
 After investigating an unresolved enquiry or complaint, DNCL can do anything it considers appropriate in the circumstances, including: - a. taking no action - b. working with the parties to resolve the dispute - c. taking an action or imposing a measure under clause 12.2.7 if DNCL determines that there has been a breach of a .nz Rule or associated agreements or contracts. - 12.2.4.
+If DNCL determines that a party has not complied with and/or breached a .nz Rule or associated agreement or contracts, it may request (in its sole discretion and acting reasonably) any relevant party to provide information in relation to the non-compliance and/or breach or any information substantiating compliance.
+Any relevant party must respond to such a request within the timeframe detailed in the request by DNCL.

-DNCL will abide by the principles of natural justice when investigating complaints and disputes and when making determinations and imposing sanctions. - 12.2.5.
+- 12.2.5.
+DNCL will abide by the principles of natural justice when investigating complaints and disputes and when making determinations and imposing sanctions. - 12.2.6.
 Other than in an emergency or exceptional circumstances to which clause 12.2.15(c) applies, DNCL cannot consider complaints relating to: - a. illegal or malicious use of a .nz domain name (for example spam or phishing) - b. objectionable or offensive website content - c. potential breaches of legislation.